Stephanie Hans: Cover art

 Hans originally started with cover art for French prose literature.
 Hans attributes her cover for Firestar #1 in 2010 as the work that allowed her to break into the comics market.
 Hans' art has since appeared in a variety of mainstream US comics titles, often as a cover artist, including Captain America: Steve Rogers, Ant-Man and the Wasp Prelude, and Dark Agnes with Marvel Comics, and Lucifer and Batwoman with DC Comics.
 Hans has also worked with comic book publishers Dark Horse, Valiant, Dynamite, Vertigo, and Boom Studios.
+In 2014, Hans created the poster for the American television series Agents of S.H.I.E.L.D.'s episode "Nothing Personal".

 Hans did several covers for Journey into Mystery (2011) during writer Kieron Gillen's run and did the interior illustration for his final issue on the run.
 CBR highlighted the cover of Journey Into Mystery #625 and stated "the composition and figure work on this cover is absolutely stunning, but everything is second to Hans choice of colors.
 Those monochromatic greens, so layered and full of light and life, contrasted with the bright pink petals is absolute perfection.
 The only thing wrong with this cover is that hideous extra large title".
 The cover of Journey Into Mystery #638 was on ComicsAlliance's "Best Comic Book Covers Ever (This Month) – May 2012" list — "I've only noticed Stephanie Hans's work recently with her covers for Journey Into Mystery.
 This cover is one part of a frieze for the current JIM/New Mutants crossover Exiled.
 Impressively, the pieces are all good covers in their own right, but this one is the best, and all of them make me excited for what Hans might do next".

 In 2015, CBR reported that "during the past five years, the artist has quickly become a fan and critic favorite for her distinctive approach to covers".
 Her art has been listed on Paste's "The Best Comic Book Covers of the Month" list several times: Thor #4 (March 2015), Steve Rogers Captain America #7 (November 2016), Die #1 (December 2018), Die #2 (January 2019) and Die #3 Second Printing (March 2019).